Deadly Snowstorm Sweeps Up East Coast

 %mlink(STRY:; PHOTO:RE101-120502; AUDIO:122%)

-The storm spread freezing rain and up to a foot of snow from the Texas Panhandle to Virginia on Wednesday.
-Slippery roads were blamed in at least six traffic deaths, including two each in Kentucky and Missouri and one each in Tennessee and North Carolina.
+The storm spread freezing rain and up to a foot of snow from the Texas Panhandle to Virginia on Wednesday, then veered up the East Coast on Thursday.
+It was blamed for at least 13 deaths, mostly from traffic accidents: six in Kentucky, three in Missouri, two in Arkansas and one each in Tennessee and North Carolina.

-``We've got wrecks everywhere,'' said Sgt.
+``We’ve got wrecks everywhere,″ Virginia State Police Sgt.
 D.A.
-Shaver, spokesman for the Virginia State Police. ``We're calling troopers in to handle the influx, but it will get worse before it gets better.''
+Shaver said. ``We’re calling troopers in to handle the influx, but it will get worse before it gets better.″

-To the west, Mason Modglin, 5, of Anna, Ill., got his ``first official snow day,'' said his mother, Jean Modglin.
+In the Ohio Valley, 5-year-old Mason Modglin of Anna, Ill., got his ``first official snow day,″ said his mother.

 On the Net: